ifsheldon/stannum/README.md

 output = tin_layer(input_tensor)
 ```

+Note:

-Note: It is **NOT** necessary to have a `@ti.data_oriented` class as long as you correctly register the fields that your kernel needs for forward and backward calculation.
+It is **NOT** necessary to have a `@ti.data_oriented` class as long as you correctly register the fields that your kernel needs for forward and backward calculation.
+Please use `EmptyTin` in this case.

 For input and output: